 The ancient nature religions of Europe, in general were deeply concerned with the turnings of the Astronomical year, and counted their holy days by the solstices and equinoxes.
 Between these four points of the year were the cross-quarters divisions, falling at the midpoints between solstice and equinox, and from which various of the aboriginal people counted the change of the seasons.
 These cross-quarter divisions are highly significant to the neo-pagan calendars of today.

 During the period that Christianity was first making headway across Europe the church was quick to co-opt these significant festivals, overlaying them with various saint’s days and incorporating them into their own rites.
-The four cross-quarters festivals of Samhain, Imbolc, Beltane, and Lughnasad were retained as the Christian masses of All Hallows, Candlemas, Walpurgis, and Lammas.
+The four cross-quarters festivals of Samhain, Imbolc, Beltane, and Lughnasad were recast as the Christian masses of All Hallows, Candlemas, Walpurgis, and Lammas.
 The most widely known of these is, of course, the overlay of All Hallows Eve upon the pagan festival of Samhain, which had marked the Celtic New Year.

 Almost as widely known, however was the overlay of the Feast of Walpurgis upon the ancient festival of Beltane.
 That one of the most rabidly pureblooded factions of the wizarding world’s secret society allegedly chose to style itself as the Knights of Walpurgis, rather than the Lords of Beltane is a strong indication of just how thoroughly the original pagan religions had been obliterated in both the wizarding and the mundane communities.